Matezzzz/Image_outpainting/log.md

 * codebook works as well.
 Samples are quite low quality and latent losses are still extremely small
 * Problem - ordered images, need a larger shuffle limit
 * Ditched subclassing for functional API - we will use slightly more memory when training, but saving should be easier

+#16.3.
+* training works!
+I added a loss that moves codebook keys to the closest vector - this should avoid completely unused vectors